 Projects in Madison: One of the many things I WANT to do is writing, by continuing to develop & revise web-pages about a wide variety of topics that include education & thinking skills & much more.
 Also... meeting with interesting people in Madison before I move to Columbus in May 2022; looking thru six decades of papers with “ideas I wrote earlier” (boring for most people, but interesting for a writer); working part-time on a project that's analogous to my full-time job for the first 8 months of 2020 – deciding what to do with the immense number of items in my parents' house & garage, trying to give away more, throw away less – but now in Madison it's much easier because I'm making decisions about only my own things (especially the idea-papers), trying to have less.

-Here are the main pages I've been working on recently: my favorite is the expanded Introductory Overview — now with Educational Bridges (what, why, how) plus Problem-Solving Strategies & Models that include colorfully logical verbal-and-visual Action Diagrams — in the home-page of my website about Education for Problem Solving; also, pages about Education for Thinking Skills – Creative Thinking (with a major developing of the whole page), Critical Thinking (with major new sections about Monday-plus-Tuesday teaching & biased reasoning), creative-and-critical Problem Solving – plus minor work on other web-pages; I'm also continuing to develop other pages, like improvising music (by using creativity plus music theory) plus conversation and investing an hour to colorize my new keyboard; and in June 2021, I finally made a youtube channel with videos of my juggling plus our happy-and-fluffy doggy and musical playlists. { my personal home-page with lots of links! }
+Here are the main pages I've been working on recently: my favorite is the expanded Introductory Overview – now with Educational Bridges (what, why, how) plus Problem-Solving Strategies & Models that include colorfully logical verbal-and-visual Action Diagrams – in the home-page of my website about Education for Problem Solving; also, pages about Education for Thinking Skills — Creative Thinking (with a major developing of the whole page), Critical Thinking (with major new sections about Monday-plus-Tuesday teaching & biased reasoning), creative-and-critical Problem Solving — plus minor work on other web-pages; I'm also continuing to develop other pages, like improvising music (by using creativity plus music theory) plus conversation and investing an hour to colorize my new keyboard; and in June 2021, I finally made a youtube channel with videos of my juggling plus our happy-and-fluffy doggy and two musical playlists. { my personal home-page with lots of links! }

 Most photos are views from my balcony: